PE02TEAMA3/A3TW/README.md

   * #### rsq.py - It is a file that calculates the r square values of IV and ref fitting functions.
 * #### .gitignore - We used the .gitignore file to prevent uploading files that the project does not need to manage or release.
 * #### Run.py - It is the code that executes the projects, and it receives several options to execute the src folder.
+* ### doc
+  * #### csv report.ipynb - It is a file that compares data values between wafers using Jupyter notebook.
+The code compares the values of ErrorFlag, Rsq of Ref. spectrum (Nth), Max transmission of Ref. spec. (dB), Rsq of Left IV, Rsq of right IV, I at-1V [A], and I at 1V [A] of each wafer.

 ## Usage
 ***